Libraccess/docs/public_html/docs/Minutes and reports/Report Force2015 Conference Jan 2015.md

 ## 2. Things learned

 ### a) Libraccess will connect with similar initiatives
-Many participants to the conference pointed to initiatives similar to Libraccess.
+Many participants to the conference pointed to [initiatives similar to Libraccess](https://github.com/Libraccess/docs/wiki/list-of-similar-and-potentially-allied-projects).
 [CORE](http://core.kmi.open.ac.uk/) is the initiative tha was mentioned most often (maybe because we were in Oxford and CORE is a British initiative).
-The opinion was generally that these existing initiatives (list [here](https://github.com/Libraccess/docs/wiki/list-of-similar-and-potentially-allied-projects)) do not make Libraccess unnecessary, rather, Libraccess could be associated with them.
+The opinion was generally that these existing initiatives do not make Libraccess unnecessary, rather, Libraccess could be associated with them.
 The consensus was also that it is necessary to understand why these initiatives did not take off as much as we could wish.
 Consulting with these initiatives is then an essential step.

 ### b) Open access journals can be harvested!
 Not just repositories
 The [Libraccess proposal](https://github.com/Libraccess/docs/wiki/Libraccess-original-proposal) is focusing much on harvesting repos.
 But publishers, as long as they are OA and provide APIs, can be harvested too.
 That is why it makes sense for [Ubiquity Press](http://www.ubiquitypress.com/) to join as an interested observer.
 Plos is an obvious other candidate (Plos people, if you read this, send an email!).